vkk1o/S-box---BASE-FPS-Weapon-System/README.md

 I didn't edit the description; I'm too lazy.

-- Added - gunshot sounds for the m4a1.
+- Added - Gunshot sounds for the M4a1.
 - Added - Switching weapons/fists/empty to keys 1-3.
 - Added new code - WeaponSwitcher connected to the WeaponModel hierarchy, which is used to switch.